CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

 1. In Microsoft Purview, select **Solutions (1)** > **Insider Risk Management (2)**.

     ![Screenshot showing the files matching dropdown with the internal option added.](../Media/mod3-ex1-task8-1.png)

+1. Keep refreshing the portal, until you find all the options in the toolbar.

 1. Click on **Notice templates (1)** from the options available in the **Insider Risk Management** toolbar.
 On the **Notice templates** page, select **+ Create notice template (2)**.